We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - wearing a protective knee brace during physical activity

 - limiting activities that can cause further injury, such as contact sports

-Rarely, an injury to the MCL requires surgery.
-This is necessary when the ligament is torn in such a way that it cannot repair itself or when the MCL injury occurs with other ligament injuries.
+Rarely, an injury to the MCL will require surgery.
+Surgery is necessary when the ligament is torn in such a way that it can’t repair itself.
+It’s also done when the MCL injury occurs with other ligament injuries.

 Before your surgery, your surgeon may use arthroscopy to thoroughly examine the extent of your injury and to look for associated injuries inside your knee.
 Arthroscopy involves inserting a small, thin camera through a tiny incision, or cut.